How much does your karate program cost?

 What experience do you have with special needs?

 We are the most experienced in the area, by a landslide.
 Let us explain, since 1997, Sensei Green has worked with special needs students since day one.
 There even is a documentary film about Sensei Green's work titled "Fighting Autism."
 Sensei Green taugth the first person with autism to qualify and compete in the U.S. Karate Nationals in the non-handicap division.
 This was featured on CNN News and you can see the interview on our You Tube channel.
 Brandon Earnshaw lives a normal life with his wife and child.
 Brandon gratuated a high school and has many talents.
 Brandon was married in the dojo a few years ago.
 This has never been mentioned until now.

-What is the difference between Karate and other styles?
+What is the difference between Karate and other styles of martial arts?

 Where are you located?

 5319 Ringgold Road Suite "G" East Ridge, TN 37412.
 We are next to the Christian Book Store.
-Directly across from Southern Honda MotorSports.
+Directly across the street from the newly designed Southern Honda MotorSports.
 Look for our blue "Karate" sign.